 Time flies.
-It is now 2023 and already February.
+It's now 2023 and already February.

-I want to share some thoughts and events that have happened recently.
-As I wrote in a previous post last December, I am participating in the Cultural Heritage Program here in Umeå, Västerbotten.
+I'd like to share some thoughts and recent happenings.
+As I mentioned in a previous post last December, I'm participating in the Cultural Heritage Program here in Umeå, Västerbotten.

-This program is an EU – De Minimis scholarship aimed at cultural enterprises.
+This program is an EU - De Minimis grant aimed at cultural enterprises.
 In my case, it's to support my vision of developing my artistic photography.
-Recently, I have given a great deal of thought to this ambition.
-Striving to be a "real" artist is not easy.
-I've been working full-time as a freelancer for some time now, and things are in many ways stuck in convenience and familiarity.
+Lately, I've been giving this ambition a lot of thought.
+Striving to be a "real" artist isn't easy.
+I've been working full-time as a freelancer for a while now, and in many ways, things are stuck in comfort and the familiar.

-Venturing into the art world is both fascinating and terrifying.
-I have thought a lot about everything that has led up to this.
-One thing that influenced me a lot was when I first got to know the artist Mark Gibbs, now a dear friend of mine.
-We met online over a picture of a musk ox that I had taken.
-Skip ahead, later I participated as one of 15 artists in the extensive group exhibition – Adventures at the Rheged Centre in Penrith, UK.
-It was a fantastic exhibition finely curated by John Stokes.
-I was honored to exhibit my photos from the icebreaker service in the Bothnian Sea next to Mark's sculptures and paintings.
+Entering the art world is both fascinating and daunting.
+I've been pondering a lot about everything that has led up to this.
+One thing that influenced me greatly was when I first got to know the artist Mark Gibbs, now a dear friend of mine.
+We met online over a picture of a muskox that I had taken.
+Fast forward, I later participated as one of 15 artists in the extensive group exhibition - Adventures at the Rheged Centre in Penrith, UK.
+It was a fantastic exhibition, finely curated by John Stokes.
+I was honored to exhibit my pictures from the icebreaker service in the Bothnian Sea next to Mark's sculptures and paintings.

-Why am I writing about this that happened so many years ago?
-Maybe because I've realized that certain moments in life can be meaningful, and in terms of my ambition in fine art photography, this is one of those times.
-Now I have several projects, and my dream is to get others interested so that I can continue to explore my ideas.
-Later today, I plan to buy some marking tape for my upcoming project: "TRAKT", a term used in forestry to denote forest stands of similar ages; It also means, in English, a local place, such as your home region.
+Why am I writing about this, which happened so many years ago?
+Maybe because I've realized that certain moments in life can be significant, and when it comes to my ambition in art photography, this is one such moment.
+Now I have several projects, and my dream is to get others interested so I can continue exploring my ideas.
+Later today, I plan to buy some marking tape for my upcoming project: "TRAKT", a term used in forestry to denote forest stands of similar ages; it also means, in Swedish, a local place, like your home region.

-At Scharinska villan after filming.
-The cheerful film crew from Bautafilm.
+At Scharinska villa after filming.
+The happy film crew from Bautafilm.

-Speaking of which: I have to mention that as part of the program I participate in, I had the opportunity to have a short film about me made by Bautafilm here in Umeå.
-I felt a little uncomfortable in front of the camera, but overall it was a pretty exciting experience.
-It's so hard to have anything interesting to say for a short 2-minute video.
-Fortunately, I have not yet heard my voice.
+Speaking of which: I must mention that as part of the program I'm participating in, I had the opportunity to have a short film made about me by Bautafilm here in Umeå.
+I felt a bit awkward in front of the camera, but overall it was a pretty exciting experience.
+It's so hard to have something interesting to say for a short 2-minute video.
+Luckily, I haven't heard my voice yet.
 It will take some time to accept.
-However, if the result isn't too terrible, I promise to post that video on my site later.
+But if the result isn't too terrible, I promise to post that video on my website later.

 Until next time.
 All the best,